danomatika/ofxLua/README.markdown

 ### Adding ofxLua to an Existing Project

-If you want to add ofxLua to another project, you need to make sure you include the src files in:
+If you want to add ofxLua to another project, you need to make sure you include the following src files:
 <pre>
-openFrameworks/addons/ofxLua/src
+openFrameworks/addons/ofxLua/src/ofxLua.h
+openFrameworks/addons/ofxLua/src/ofxLua.cpp
 </pre>

-You will also need to include some additional C Flags for building the lua:
+and optionally
 <pre>
--DLUA_USE_LINUX
+openFrameworks/addons/ofxLua/src/ofxLuaWrapper.h
 </pre>

 Mac OSX has a header file which includes some macros which conflict with several lua macros.
 They can be renamed by setting this cflag: